On Randomized Memoryless Algorithms for the Weighted $k$-server Problem: Preliminaries and Techniques

-Two sufficient conditions for the Gauss-Seidel iterations to converge are that the system be strictly diagonally dominated, or irreducibly diagonally dominated.\footnote{\url{http://en.wikipedia.org/wiki/Gauss-Seidel_method}} In our case the system given by (\ref{eqn_varphi_tight}) and (\ref{eqn_varphi_tight0}) is diagonally dominated, but it is neither strictly diagonally dominated, nor irreducibly diagonally dominated.
-Hence the Gauss-Seidel trick does not apply directly.
-To deal with this and other minor technical issues we will define $\varphi_S$ inductively, using certain other functions $f_S$ of the probabilities.
+Two sufficient conditions for the Gauss-Seidel iterations to converge are that the system be strictly diagonally dominated, or irreducibly diagonally dominated.\footnote{\url{http://en.wikipedia.org/wiki/Gauss-Seidel_method}} In our case, the system given by (\ref{eqn_varphi_tight}) is diagonally dominated, but it is neither strictly diagonally dominated, nor irreducibly diagonally dominated.
+Hence, the Gauss-Seidel trick does not apply directly.
+To deal with this and other minor technical issues, we will define $\varphi_S$ inductively, using certain other functions $f_S$ of the probabilities.
 For a fixed probability distribution, these functions $f_S$ will be the solutions of a strictly diagonally dominated linear system.
-We will use the Gauss-Seidel trick to prove certain properties of these functions, which imply the conditions (\ref{eqn_varphi_alg}).
+We will use the Gauss-Seidel trick to prove certain linear inequalities involving these functions, which will imply the inequalities in (\ref{eqn_varphi_alg}).